stat545ubc-2025/mini-data-analysis-Jessica-Sun/mini-project-2.md

     q2_graph

 ![](mini-project-2_files/figure-markdown_strict/Research_Q_2-1.png)

+As shown in the plot, the majority of games had low computer requirements, with only a small minority requiring advanced hardware in all categories.
+In fact, no games that were rated as overwhelmingly positive, positive, or any kind of negative had high computer requirements.
+Additionally, most games were priced at under a hundred dollars, with a few games ranging from very positive to mostly negative being priced at up to $600.

+There doesn’t seem to be any significant relationship between the computer requirements and original price of a game to how well it is received by an audience.
+At most, based on the box plots, one can point out that games needing more hardware requirements are more expensive.
+This makes sense, as games like this would have required more work to make.
+Additionally, within the 9.5 thousand games that have reviews, a price, and requirements, there are significantly fewer games labeled as negative compared to positive.

+#### Research Question 3: Have discounts applied to games affected how they are reviewed recently compared to overall?

+To better compare the games’ discounts to each other, I plotted the percentage a game was discounted compared to its original price.
+This was calculated in the same way as for Research Question 1.
+However, all games with negative discounts were filtered out, as the prices were potentially erroneous, as determined for Research Question 1.
+Additionally, I extracted both the recent and overall review rating of each game in the same way as for Research Question 2.
+I then filtered out all games that didn’t have information in any of these fields.

+For both `recent_reviews` and `all_reviews`, I assigned a score from 1 to 9 to each rating, with 1 being assigned to “Overwhelmingly Positive” and 9 assigned to “Overwhelmingly Negative.”
+I subtracted the recent score from the overall score.
+If perception on a game recently became worse, then the score would decrease.
+If it became better, then the score would increase.
+My theory was that games with higher discounts would have more positive score changes.

+I calculated the same summary statistics for game discounts as in Research Question 1, and grouped them by their overall audience review categories.
+I plotted this a a box plot.
+However, I discovered that, regardless of discounts, the recent and overall audience reviews were the same for every game.
+To show this, I plotted a scatter plot of the change in score, which was zero for every category.

+The code for all this is shown below:

     # Research Question 3: Have discounts applied to games affected how they are reviewed recently compared to overall?